rohit-krish/OpenCV-Cpp/README.md

 <img src="https://raw.githubusercontent.com/rohit-krish/OpenCV-Cpp/main/command%20palette%20screen%20shot.png" alt="screenshot of my vscode command pallette">

 * and to build go for the option <b>CMake: Build</b><br>
-* and the executable will be stored on the build folder, you can run it just like you run any other c++ program, or you can use <b>CMake: Run Without Debugging<b> option that you will get in the command pallete after install the extensions
+* and the executable will be stored on the build folder, you can run it just like you run any other c++ program, or you can use <b>CMake: Run Without Debugging<b> option that you will get in the command pallete after installing the extensions.